 The results are presented in three sections.
 First, we present the results of the community structuring approach.
 We then show the effect of area-based structure variables on forest production.
 Finally, we show the response of individual tree growth rates to the four tree-based structure variables.

-Mean basal area increment (iba, cm2/year) and mean of the 10 % biggest diameter trees (maxd72, cm) for nine species that are represented by at least 50 individuals
+Table 1 presents a summary of the results of the community structuring approach.
+The mean tree basal area increment (cm2/year) and the mean of the 10 % biggest diameter trees (cm) are presented for the nine species that are represented by at least 50 individuals.

 The codes in Table 1 are used to identify the species in the graph.
 These four species have higher growth rates and also a greater variation of growth rates, ranging between about 5 and 9 cm2/year mean basal area increment.
 The second cluster includes the remaining five species which have a smaller maximum size and lower rates of growth ranging between about 2 and 3.5 cm2/year mean basal area increment.